DaoCloud/dao/man/docker-inspect.1.md

 You can get more information about how to write a Go template from: https://golang.org/pkg/text/template/.

-## Getting size information on an container
+## Getting size information on a container

     $ docker inspect -s d2cc496561d6
     [